Jaymon/endpoints/README.md

             do_something(k, v)
 ```

-**NOTE** that this does now work with the WSGI interface and I'm not sure there is a way to make it work :(
+**NOTE** that this does not work with the WSGI interface and I'm not sure there is a way to make it work :(

 ### Built in servers